Back

 For many Atlassian customers, Confluence is more than just a documentation platform.
 It’s widely adopted as an intranet, trusted by leading organizations like NASA and HubSpot

-However, one major setback when investing in Confluence as an intranet solution is the lack of user engagement and content reporting capabilities.
+However, one major setback when investing in Confluence intranet as a solution is the lack of user engagement and content reporting capabilities.
 Without these insights, it’s challenging to measure Confluence’s effectiveness as an internal communication tool.
-As a leader, you’d want to ensure every user is onboard and collaborates effectively on Confluence.
+As a leader, you’d want to ensure every user is on board and collaborates effectively on Confluence intranet.

 Let’s dive in!